| Sandstone Carpet HYDRIOMENINI, LARENTIINAE, GEOMETRIDAE, GEOMETROIDEA | (donherbisonevans@yahoo.com) and Stella Crossley |

 Moths of Victoria: Part 3)

-The Caterpillars of this species feed on the buds and flowers of :
+The Caterpillars of this species have been found feeding on the buds and flowers of :

-The adult moths have forewings that are usually pale ochreous in colour (greyish in winter forms).
-The forewings in both sexes have the apex slightly pointed, and the termen slightly sinuate.
-There are two obscure dark lines across each forewing converging on the hind margin which often end in a dark mark.
+The adult moths have forewings that are usually pale ochreous in colour, or in winter forms : grey.
+The forewings in both sexes each have a slightly pointed apex, and a slightly sinuate termen Two obscure dark lines cross each forewing converging on the hind margin which often end in a dark mark.
 The moths have a wingspan of about 3 cms.

 The name of this species has nothing to do with tofu.
 The name “tofocolorata” is derived from the Latin “tofus” which means “sandstone”.
 The species occurs in relatively dry sandy areas, and has wings coloured like a sandstone.

-The species occurs in the southern half of mainland Australia, including
+The species has been found in the southern half of Australia, including

 Further reading :